See more specific guidelines below to keep us all safe and healthy.

 We want you to be safe, so our staff will wear masks and we have some new guidelines on visitors wearing masks at the Zoo.

 Masks are available for purchase at the front gate for $1.
+See this helpful guide on safety and proper mask-wearing tips from our partners at Ascension St. Vincent.

 Café on the Commons is open now, and masks are required for service.
 To maintain social distancing, please look for signs marking one-way entrance and exit.
 Additionally, food service is available at Nana’s Kitchen, located on the main pathway near Flights of Fancy.
 Wrapped individual cutlery and condiments will be provided.